Instalment plans now available for your Globe WHV travel insurance!

 First of all, you never know what could happen during your stay abroad, so health insurance is always recommended for WHV holders.
 Besides, some destinations make it mandatory.

 Buying health insurance is also common sense.
 As a WHV holder, you aren’t eligible for health care coverage through the local insurance system.
-Your home country won’t cover your health expenses abroad—you’re on your own.
-In many WHV destinations s, even “routine” health issues can lead to hefty bills.
+In addition, your home country won’t cover your health expenses abroad—you’re on your own.
+In many WHV destinations, even “routine” health issues can lead to hefty bills.

-Note that health insurance isn’t just forminor health issue emergency expenses.
-You’re also covered for hospitalization, repatriation (after a major accident, for instance), accidental death, personal civil liability, etc.
+Note that health insurance isn’t just for minor health issue emergency expenses.
+You’re also covered for hospitalisation, repatriation (after a major accident, for instance), accidental death, personal civil liability, etc.

 Your employer’s health insurance plan won’t cover repatriation back to your home country in the event of a serious accident or death.
 If you don’t have insurance coverage, in the case of need, you or your relatives will have to pay for repatriation costs (medical air transport, healthcare professionals, ambulance service, etc.).

 Do I have to be a student to be eligible for the Globe WHV insurance policy?